Extra coarse 50 grit diamond milling pad for milling rough or uneven stone floors and resolving lippage issues.

-Operated by Phil Barrs and serving the county of Lincolnshire, Phil is your local specialist for tile cleaning, stone cleaning, grout cleaning and tile, stone and grout sealing covering the restoration of all types of stone and tile.
+We are your local specialist for tile cleaning, stone cleaning, grout cleaning and tile, stone and grout sealing covering the restoration of all types of stone and tiled flooring.

 Help with Tile and Stone > Victorian Tile Cleaning

 Victorian tiles are the ancestors of the modern Quarry tiles, the standard bearer for quality was a firm known as Minton Hollins an English manufacturer who unlike their competitors managed to make a very good product which has lasted the test of time; however all these types of tile were subject to Victorian building practice of the day and damp issues and salt problems (efflorescence) are quite common with these tiles.
 As such Tile Doctor has worked alongside tile cleaning agents to improve the products currently on the market.

 Cleaning Victorian Tiles

 To prevent possible salt issues (efflorescence) after cleaning use neat Tile Doctor Acid Gel and leave to soak into the tile for a maximum of ten minutes and then scrub with a deck brush adding water as you go.
 Extract solution with a wet vacuum and then rinse thoroughly with water and vacuum again.
 This will impede possible salt issues oxidising to the surface of the tile leaving white marks.
 Do not start sealing until all the white marks have disappeared and repeat the Acid Gel treatment in two to three days time should the salts re-appear.

 Original Victorian tiles were fitted without a DPM (damp proof membrane) as such it is widely recognised that the tiles should left to dry for several days following any deep cleaning to ensure the tiles are dry (especially during winter time and following periods of high rain fall), a damp meter is recommended to test for this.